xraypy/xraylarch/doc/guis/xas_viewer.rst

     :align: center

-    Pre-edge peak Window of XAS_Viewer, showing how select regions of pre-edge peaks for fiting a baseline.
+    Pre-edge peak Window of XAS_Viewer, showing how select regions of pre-edge peaks for fitting a baseline.

 .. _fig_xasviewer_3b: